From 0% to hero (on the essay)

 What is important to keep in mind though is that you go to University to kick-start your career.
 It’s very easy to get tangled in this pleasure that is University Life, forget about the main reason you are here, then regret seeing so much money going down the drain.

-As sad as I feel about finishing my first year, I know that there’s another 2 in front of me and I get the rare chance to do stuff that I regret not doing in the first year smile
+As sad as I feel about finishing my first year, I know that there’s another 2 in front of me and I get the rare chance to do stuff that I regret not doing in the first year Smile

 The single-most important piece of advice I always give to prospective students is this: “Get involved!”.
 You have the opportunity to do so much, in so little time.